diku-dk/pfp-e2019-pub/project-suggestions.md

 compilers or parallel programming.
 This project is about picking one of the benchmarks and porting it to a parallel language covered in class (I prefer Futhark, but if you want to use `ispc` or Parallel Haskell, that's fine too).
-For Futhark, [we already we have implementations of `histo`, `mri-q`, `sgemm`, `stencil`, and `tpacf`](https://github.com/diku-dk/futhark-benchmarks/tree/master/parboil), so we are mostly interested in the remaining ones.
+For Futhark, [we already have implementations of `histo`, `mri-q`, `sgemm`, `stencil`, and `tpacf`](https://github.com/diku-dk/futhark-benchmarks/tree/master/parboil), so we are mostly interested in the remaining ones.